fusion-flow/transcription/README.md

-# Whisper API in Docker Container
+# Whisper API for transcription

 The code in the repository creates a docker container for the transcription of an audio file using Whisper's base model.
 This API is built using FastAPI inside a Docker container.